SheffieldML/GPc/README.md

 <pre>$ make gplvm</pre>

 <p>at the command line.
 Architecture specific options are included in
-the <code>make.ARCHITECTURE</code> files.
-Rename the file with the relevant architecture to <code>make.inc</code> for it to be included.
+the `make.ARCHITECTURE` files.
+Rename the file with the relevant architecture to `make.inc` for it to be included.

 <h3>Optimisation</h3>

 One of the advantages of interfacing to the LAPACK and BLAS libraries is that they are often optimised for particular architectures.
-The file <code>make.atlas</code> includes options for compiling the ATLAS optimised versions of lapack and blas that are available on a server I have access to.
+The file `make.atlas` includes options for compiling the ATLAS optimised versions of lapack and blas that are available on a server I have access to.
 These options may vary for particular machines.